PixarAnimationStudios/OpenUSD-proposals/proposals/sparse-array-edits/sparse-array-edits.md

-# Sparse Array-Editing Overrides for Attributes in OpenUSD
+# Sparse Array-Editing Attribute Overrides in OpenUSD

 The ability to sparsely override a subset of elements in an array-valued attribute has been identified as an important fundamental feature for several